Committed-Bodies/committedbodies-website/src/routes/services/health-thyme-grill.md

 price: Check out our menu
 blurb: Healthy food that tastes like cheating!
 actionHeading: Book now!
 actionInstruction: Describe what they must do to take action.
 Fill in a form?
   Click a button?
 Phone us?
+actionLink: link to Health Thyme Grill menu page
+actionButtonText: Check out our menu
 layout: service
 ---
 Our in-house cafe has a health-focused menu created by an expert chef and nutritionist.
 If you’re looking for a friendly atmosphere with like-minded people then you’ve found the right place!
 Click here to download the menu: [HealthThymeGrillMenu](https://committedbodies.co.za/wp-content/uploads/2020/07/HealthThymeGrillMenu.pdf)